anquanscan/sec-tools/README.md

 [karton-config-extractor](https://github.com/CERT-Polska/karton-config-extractor): Static configuration extractor for the Karton framework
 [laravel-littlegatekeeper](https://github.com/spatie/laravel-littlegatekeeper): Protect pages from access with a universal username/password
 [expcamera](https://github.com/vanpersiexp/expcamera): Exploit Netwave and GoAhead IP Camera
 [aiodnsbrute](https://github.com/blark/aiodnsbrute): Python 3.5+ DNS asynchronous brute force utility
+[BruteSploit](https://github.com/screetsec/BruteSploit): BruteSploit is a collection of method for automated Generate, Bruteforce and Manipulation wordlist with interactive shell.
+That can be used during a penetration test to enumerate and maybe can be used in CTF for manipulation,combine,transform and permutation some words or file text :p